Sourdough Sugar Cookies

 Notes

-• Freeze cookies, frosted, for up to 1 month.
+• Storing: You can also freeze them, frosted, for up to 3 months.
 To freeze, place them on a baking sheet and freeze until the frosting is hard.
-Then place them in a freezer bag or airtight container and stack them, with parchment between the layers.
+Then you can place them in a freezer bag or airtight container and stack them.

 Nutrition